 I met my real life cowboy, who spent his childhood where we live now.
 It was love at first sight and now we have three incredible children.

 We live very rural in Nebraska where we raise, breed and graze goats & cattle, chickens, guineas and ducks.

 My blog is about our journey towards a simpler life and retro housewife.
 I write about the things that I’m most passionate about — my family, our faith, the farm, natural living, nourishing foods, mom life, simplicity and organization.

 I am a lover of nature, healthy living and an aspiring retro housewife.
 I’m a Traditional Catholic (old school Latin Mass) and homeschooling mama.

 How did we get here?

 But if I was making our home more natural, why not also change what we were eating, too?
 I started researching healthy lifestyle changes and healthy eating.
 I became more and more aware of what was truly in the foods we were eating.
 Needless to say, I became slightly horrified.
-Now we are Motivated to Grow our Own Food.
+Now we are motivated to grow our own food.